dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </form>
 ```

-The form defines an HTTP method and an endpoint to which the data is sent and it uses ASP.NET tag helpers to render the correct types of input controls and validation messages based on data annotations on the underlying `Contact` model.
+The form defines an HTTP method and an endpoint to which the data is sent.
+It uses ASP.NET tag helpers to render the correct types of input controls and validation messages based on data annotations on the underlying `Contact` model.

-One problem with this solution is that when the form submits, a full page refresh is required.
-This requires a full HTTP payload to be sent back to the client.
-In addition to this excessive payload, the full page refresh interrupts the users' experience.
-For example, the newly loaded page may result in the scroll position changing thus requiring the user to scroll to where they left off!

-To avoid these issues, we could write client-side code to post the form, handle the response, and update only a specific fragment of the page.
-This is the approach offered by SPA solutions which abstract and simplify common tasks such as managing the state of fragments of pages away from the developer.
+One problem with this solution is that when the form submits, a full page refresh is required as the server now needs to send a full HTTP payload to the client.
+To avoid this, one could use the approach offered by SPA solutions which abstract and simplify common tasks such as managing the state of fragments of pages away from the developer.

-As we move away from a server-side only approach, we need to bring in third-party libraries and write code to make the HTTP requests, display validation errors correctly and parse data from JSON response messages.

-The separation of client and server-side code introduces further complexity such as needing to deal with data type differences and other mismatches between server and client components.
+However, the separation of client and server-side code introduces further complexity, such as needing to deal with data type differences and other mismatches between server and client components.

 With Blazor, developers write end-to-end solutions using .NET.
 This removes the technology mismatches and provides the following benefits: